anshabib80-source/MITM-Attack-Analysis-/ARP-Spoofing/analysis.md

 ![Ethernet Source Filter](./ARP-Spoofing.png)

-### Evidence 2 — arp.dublicate-address-detected
+### Evidence 2 — Dublicated-Address-Detected Filter

-The following screenshot shows the use of the `eth.src` filter during the traffic analysis.
+The following screenshot shows the use of the `arp.dublicate-address-detected` filter during the traffic analysis.

 ![Ethernet Source Filter](./Dublicated-Address-Detected.png)